Petrolink/Data-Quality/src/Library/README.md

     - RPM
     - SPP
     - Hookload
+  - The Bit Depth and Block Position curve fields require their current value, previous value, and specific domain threshold(s) as compared to the rest of the curve fields that only require a value (current) and their corresponding curve domain threshold.

 ## Constants
 The Data Quality Dimensions Library includes four types of constants.
 Three of which are used as accessors to fields or values of the SampleDomain dict object.